dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      An assertion or "assert" is a simple and popular development tool for testing conditions in program code.

-     This macro is identical to *assert*, except that the assert is defined to take place only while debugging.
+     This macro is identical to :macro:`assert`, except that the assert is defined to take place only while debugging.

      The Open Dylan compiler removes debug-assertions when it compiles